جامعة النجاح الوطنية

 • 10406160

-This course is a detailed study of the belief in the angels, the prophets, the messengers, the heavenly books, the Day of Judgment, signs of the hour, resurrection, torture in grave, torture in hell, and blessings of paradise.
+This course covers the following topics: a detailed study of belief in angels, belief in prophets and messengers, belief in divine scriptures, belief in the Day of Judgment, signs of the Hour, resurrection, punishment in the grave, punishment in Hellfire, and the bliss of Paradise.

 3